limhongki/ADMM_nonnegativity/README.md

 Then simply run "main.m".

-This code includes reconstuctions using SPS-Reg, Neg-ML-Reg, ADMM-Reg in the paper.
+"main.m" includes reconstuctions using SPS-Reg, Neg-ML-Reg, ADMM-Reg in the paper.
 There are comments in the code.
 Please contact "hongki@umich.edu" if you have any questions.